 How Much Does It Cost To Start Beekeeping?
-(Updated for 2023 Season)
+(Updated for 2024)

 Money and the cost to start beekeeping

-Lumber prices have risen significantly since the beginning of the Covid-19 pandemic, according to an article in Fortune, and have been fluctuating ever since.
 What does that have to do with the cost of beekeeping?
-Hive components, often called woodenware, are a significant component of beginning beekeeping costs.
+Hive components, called woodenware, are a significant part of beginning beekeeping costs.
+With all costs rising, we have updated our analysis of the cost to start beekeeping.

 In our article on how to start beekeeping, determining a budget is a primary action step.

-The minimum cost to start beekeeping with one beehive is about $760 for the first year.
+The cost to start beekeeping with one beehive is about $800 for the first year.
 One set of hive components costs around $270.
-A bee package is approximately $175.
-Protective gear and basic tools cost $165 while miscellaneous costs for supplies and sales taxes are about $150.
+A bee package is approximately $180.
+Protective gear and basic tools cost $200, while miscellaneous costs for supplies and sales taxes are about $150.

-These estimates are based on our survey of several major online beekeeping sites and do not include shipping costs or other expenses that may be unique to your situation and environment.
-You may be able to lower this cost by shopping around.
-However, your costs could also be higher depending on some choices you make.
+These estimates are based on our survey of several major online beekeeping sites and do not include all shipping costs or other expenses that may be unique to your situation and environment.
+You may lower this cost by shopping around or picking up bees without shipping costs.
+However, your costs could also be higher depending on your choices.

 On the plus side, many of your initial outlays are for items that will last for years.